 ½ cup raspberries

-Place the almond milk, chia seeds and vanilla in a bowl and stir until combined.
+Place the almond milk, yogurt, chia seeds, maple syrup and vanilla in a bowl and stir until combined.
 Alternatively you can pour the ingredients into a mason jar or other container with a lid and shake until ingredients are combined.
 Let the mixture sit for 15-20 minutes (the seeds will sink to the bottom), then stir it again.
 Place the container in the refrigerator and cool overnight.
 The mixture will thicken.
-When ready to serve, divide the pudding into two bowls and garnish with raspberries.
+When ready to serve, divide the pudding into two bowls and garnish with raspberries and almonds, if desired.